gwexploratoryaudits/brla_explore/R2Audits/Athena/README.md

 *BRAVO* and *Bayesian* audits are designed for use as B2 audits.
 Their stopping rules may be viewed as comparison tests of ratios of likelihoods or posterior probabilities respectively.

-The *Athena* class of audits, on the other hand, is designed for use as an R2 or B2 audit.
-Its stopping rule is based on the ratio of the tails of probability distributions.
+The *Athena* class of audits, on the other hand, is designed for use as an R2 audit.
+It treats B2 audits as a special case of R2 audits, with round size = 1.
+The stopping rule for this class of audits is based on the tails of probability distributions.

 We can show that the *Athena* approach greatly improves efficiency.
 In fact, when compared to *R2 BRAVO*, *Athena* requires only about half the number of ballots for a 90\% stopping probability across a wide range of margins. *Athena* is also more efficient than the application of the *BRAVO* rule ballot-by-ballot when ballots are drawn in rounds.
 This implies that, when ballots are drawn in rounds, keeping track of the order of the samples is not useful for efficiency; it is better to use *Athena*.